Three Colours: Blue: Plot

 Julie, the wife of famous French composer Patrice de Courcy, loses her husband and five-year-old daughter in an automobile accident but survives herself.
 While recovering in the hospital, Julie attempts suicide by taking an overdose of pills but is unable to swallow them.
 After being released from the hospital, Julie, who is thought to have helped write much of her husband's famous pieces, destroys what remains of his work.
 She contacts Olivier, a collaborator of her husband's who has always admired her, and sleeps with him before bidding him farewell.
 She empties the family home and puts it up for sale, moving into an apartment in Paris near Rue Mouffetard without informing anyone.
 Her only memento is a mobile of blue beads that is hinted to have belonged to her daughter.

 Julie dissociates herself from her past life and distances herself from former friendships.
-She is no longer recognized by her mother, who suffers from Alzheimer's.
+She is no longer recognized by her mother, who has dementia.
 She reclaims and destroys the unfinished score for her late husband's last commissioned work, a piece celebrating European unity following the end of the Cold War.
 Excerpts of its music, however, continuously haunt her.